 - 5.14 Works traffic can pose a potential risk to pedestrian and cyclist safety when not managed effectively.
 Vulnerable road users' safety will be paramount throughout the proposed works period.
-The use of Banksmen and Road Marshalls during all periods of operation at the site will assist pedestrian and cyclist safety, particularly when vehicles are manoeuvring to and from the site on Blyth Road and the road to the south of the site through the TOVF area. - 5.15 A hoarding will be installed to all exposed boundaries at the site.
+The use of Banksmen and Road Marshalls during all periods of operation at the site will assist pedestrian and cyclist safety, particularly when vehicles are manoeuvring to and from the site. - 5.15 A hoarding will be installed to all exposed boundaries at the site.
 The hoarding will screen off any works or activities and protect passers-by as well as reduce dust and noise emissions. - 5.16 In addition, the hoarding will contain lighting illumination, so it is easily seen at night by traffic and pedestrians using the surrounding roads.
 The hoarding will be secured each evening by the contractor's project team.